A look at different pricing strategies a firm may use to try and increase profitability, market share and gain greater brand loyalty.

-- Loss Leaders.
-This involves setting a low price on some products to entice customers into shop where hopefully they will also buy other goods as well.
+- Loss Leaders This involves setting a low price on some products to entice customers into the shop where hopefully they will also buy other goods as well.
 However, it is illegal to sell goods below cost, so firms could be investigated by OFT.

 - Reference Pricing.
 This involves setting an artificially high price to be able to later offer discounts on previously advertised price.

 - Price Matching.
 The purpose behind price matching is making a promise to match any price cuts by your competitors.
 The argument is that this discourages your competitors from cutting price.
-This is because they know there is little point in cutting prices, because you will respond straight away.
-Very clear price matching stance’s can thus avoid price wars and give the impression of being very competitive.
-For example, Tesco are offering £10 voucher to customers who can prove their shopping basket would have been cheaper at other supermarkets.
+This is because they know there is little point in cutting prices because you will respond straight away.
+Very clear price matching stances can thus avoid price wars and give the impression of being very competitive.
+For example, Tesco is offering £10 voucher to customers who can prove their shopping basket would have been cheaper at other supermarkets.

 - Retail price mechanism RPM – when manufacturers set minimum prices for retailers, e.g. net book agreement.

 - Psychological pricing.
 Setting price at important psychological levels to trigger purchase, e.g. selling good at £9.99 to make it appear cheaper.
 Some firms use reverse psychology and charge exact prices, e.g. clothes for £40 to indicate quality rather than cheapness.

 - Premium decoy pricing.
 Where a firm sets the price of one good deliberately high to encourage demand for a lower price. e.g. a car company may bring out a top of the range sports car, which is very expensive to make the general brand more attractive.